blockavel/lara-blocktrail/readme.md

 ./composer.json
 {
     "name": "blockavel/lara-blocktrail",
-    "description": "A dummy project used to test the Laravel Block.io Facade.",
+    "description": "A dummy project used to test the Laravel Blocktrail Facade.",

     // ...